Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 The Ohio State University

-Warinner, co-offensive coordinator the past three years in addition to his offensive line duties, has been instrumental in Ohio State's record-setting offenses that have set dozens of school and Big Ten records, including season marks -- twice -- for points (672 in 2014 after scoring 637 in 2013) and touchdowns (90 in 2014 after 87 in 2013), a Big Ten record for rushing yards (4,321 in 2013) and school records for passing yards (3,707 in 2014) and passing touchdowns (42 in 2014).
+The 2016 season represents Warinner's fifth at Ohio State.
+He served as co-offensive coordinator his first three seasons and took over as coordinator last year.
+He has been instrumental in Ohio State's record-setting offenses that have set dozens of school and Big Ten records, including season marks -- twice -- for points (672 in 2014 after scoring 637 in 2013) and touchdowns (90 in 2014 after 87 in 2013), a Big Ten record for rushing yards (4,321 in 2013) and school records for passing yards (3,707 in 2014) and passing touchdowns (42 in 2014).

 Warinner represents the sixth offensive coordinator to work under Meyer and the previous five have all become head coaches, including Tom Herman, now the University of Houston coach.